 The syntax of the string rpartition in Python Programming Language is

 Separator: This argument is required, and if you forget this argument, it throws TypeError.
-If you pass the non-existing item as the separator, then the rpartition return two empty strings as Tuple Item 1, and Item 2, followed by the whole string as Tuple Item 3.
+If you pass the non-existing item as the separator, then the Python rpartition function returns two empty strings as Tuple Item 1, and Item 2, followed by the whole string as Tuple Item 3.

-Return Value: The rpartition function returns Tuple with three arguments.
+Return Value: The rpartition returns Tuple with three arguments.
 For example, If we have A*B*C and If we use * as a separator, it searches for * from right to left.
 Once it finds the * symbol, it returns the string before the * symbol as Tuple Item 1 (A*B), * as Tuple Item 2.
 And the remaining string is Tuple Item 3 (C).

 TIP: Even though there are multiple occurrences of the separator, then it looks for the first occurrence from the right side.

 Python rpartition Function Example

 The following set of examples helps to understand the rpartition Function.

 The following Python rpartition statement partitions the Str1 into multiple parts based on the specified separator.
 That is Empty Space and prints the output.

 It partitions the Str2 into multiple parts based on the ‘-‘ symbol and prints the output.